neurodebian/neurodebian/sandbox/schroot-fslview.rst

    chmod a+x /usr/local/bin/fslview

   .. note::
-     You might need, or not, to become root for above operations depending either you are a part of ``staff`` user group.
+     You might need to become root for the above.

 Optional steps
 --------------